5,341 related texts · 2 related myths · Page 5 of 112

 One story tells us that among the idols Jacob destroyed, there was one shaped like a dove.
 And wouldn’t you know it, the Samaritans later dug it up and started worshiping it again!...

 Take the story of Joseph and his brothers.
-Talk about a tangled web!
-We all know the story.
+The familiar story is this:.
 Joseph, the favored son, gets sold into slavery in Egypt.
 Years pass.
-He rises to power,...
+He rises to power, second only to Phar...

 Maybe it's for a job interview, or a tough conversation, or even just trying to get through a family gathering.
 It turns out, even our ancestors faced similar situations.
 Take Jaco...